CharulRathore/LangChain-RAG-OpenAI-Experiments/README.md

 ### Usage

 **Query the Pipeline:**
-   Put the file you want to query in docs folder and run the RAG pipeline using:
+   Put the file you want to query in the 'docs' folder and run the RAG pipeline using:
-    ```bash
+    ```
     python multi-doc.py
     ```